jmaranga2000/jmaranga2000/README.md

 ## About Me

-I am a Mathematics & Computer Science graduate specializing in Applied Mathematics and Computer Science, with a strong interest in Artificial Intelligence, Machine Learning, Data Science, and Software Engineering.

 I enjoy building scalable applications, developing intelligent systems, solving real-world problems with technology, and exploring modern tools in AI and full-stack development.

-- Graduated with a BSc in Mathematics & Computer Science
 - Focused on AI, Machine Learning & Data Science
 - Building full-stack applications using Django, Next.js & PostgreSQL
-- Interested in predictive analytics, automation, and intelligent systems
-- Founder of Digidwell Technologies
-- Currently advancing my skills in:
-  - Deep Learning
-  - MLOps
-  - Data Engineering
-  - Cloud & AI Deployment
-  - Backend System Architecture

 ---